Dynamis (queen): Views about the character of Dynamis' rule

 Rostovtzeff also thought that with Augustus’ appointment of Dynamis the autonomy of the Bosporan kingdom ended.
 The head of Dynamis and her full title were not on the coins of the time.
 Only the mentioned monogram testified that she was the ruler (this was the practice established in 8/9 BC by Augustus for Bosporan coins which endured until 80/1 AD, see above).
 She was the ruler in the name of Augustus and this was testified by the head of Augustus being on one of the sides of the coins.
 The head of Agrippa, who by then had died, without an insignia on the other side of the coins was in his memory and a sign of Augustus’ reverence towards a man who had played a crucial role in the establishment of his power in Rome and who had worked hard to settle affairs in the east.
 The specifications of these coins must have been decided in Rome or by the Roman representative in the Bosporus.

-In Rostovtzeff’s view Dynamis had to show that she was thankful to Augustus and Livia and emphasise that she was philoromaios.
+In Rostovtzeff's view Dynamis had to show that she was thankful to Augustus and Livia and emphasise that she was philoromaios.
 The latter was an indication that she was a vassal of Rome despite being a descendant of Mithridates VI.
 She also felt obliged to change the name of two cities to Caesarea and Agrippia in honour to Augustus and Agrippa and to call Augustus a saviour and benefactor.
 The city of Phanagoria, which also had risked being sacked by Polemon like Tanais, honoured Dynamis as its saviour with a statue and did not forget to describe her as philoromaios.

 Kersley holds a view which contrasts to that of Rostovtzeff and sees Dynamis’ sole rule positively.
 It could have been expected that when Octavian became the emperor Augustus, he “would have taken steps to curtail or remove from power any other queen within the empire he controlled after the victory over” Mark Antony.
 During his struggle with Antony, Octavian denigrated Cleopatra VII, the queen of Egypt (Antony's lover and ally) because of her gender and the fact that she was foreign.
 (Cleopatra committed suicide when she and Antony were defeated, Octavian removed her children from Egypt).
 Instead, he left in place the ‘political character’ of the Pontic region established by Mark Antony.
-This led to the recognition of two females as rulers (Dynamis and Pythodorida).
+This led to the recognition of two women as rulers (Dynamis and Pythodorida).
 The "cultural difference between Rome and the East over the legitimacy of a female ruler … did not result in Augustus failing to acknowledge the queen of the Bosporan kingdom as an outright ruler.”
-Despite Rome’s tradition of excluding women from politics, “[f]ar from removing Dynamis as a ruler because of sex, Augustus … actually enhanced her authority … [he] maintained her royal power and elevated her status in the cities of the Pontic region and beyond.”
+Despite Rome's tradition of excluding women from politics, “[f]ar from removing Dynamis as a ruler because of sex, Augustus … actually enhanced her authority … [he] maintained her royal power and elevated her status in the cities of the Pontic region and beyond.”